Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: feasibility-Aware L2O for Constrained Optimization

 Soft-constrained L2O provides a flexible learning-based approach that allows minor constraint violations during optimization.
 Unlike traditional methods that rely on iterative projections or explicit constraint handling, this paradigm incorporates feasibility into the learning process through penalty-augmented loss functions and algorithm-inspired neural architectures.
 By embedding constraint awareness implicitly into model design, it enables efficient convergence and is suited for scenarios where strict feasibility is not essential.

-\paragraph{Penalty-based} Penalty-based methods are a widely adopted strategy for soft constraint enforcement in L2O.
-These methods incorporate constraint violations into the loss function by adding penalty terms that quantify the degree of infeasibility.
-This allows the model to jointly optimize for the objective and constraint satisfaction during backpropagation.
-While this approach does not guarantee strict feasibility, it reduces computational overhead and preserves compatibility with diverse neural architectures.
+\paragraph{Penalty-based} {Penalty-based methods are a widely adopted strategy for soft constraint enforcement in L2O \cite{xu2018semantic}.
+As shown in penalty part of Fig.~\ref{fig:methods}, these methods incorporate constraint violations into the loss function by adding penalty terms that quantify the degree of infeasibility.
+This architecture-agnostic approach allows the model to jointly optimize for the objective and constraint satisfaction during backpropagation.
+While this approach does not guarantee strict feasibility, it reduces computational overhead and preserves compatibility with diverse neural architectures.}

 \paragraph{Algorithmic} Algorithm-informed architectures embed constraint handling directly into the NN by referring to classical optimization procedures.
-Rather than treating constraints as post-processing steps or handling them indirectly through penalty terms, these methods embed classical optimization principles, such as the Karush-Kuhn-Tucker (KKT) conditions or the alternating direction method of multipliers (ADMM), into the network design to enforce feasibility.
+Rather than treating constraints as post-processing steps or handling them indirectly through penalty terms, these methods embed classical optimization principles, such as the Karush-Kuhn-Tucker (KKT) conditions or the alternating direction method of multipliers (ADMM), into the network design to enforce feasibility \cite{park2023self}.
 A representative example is the primal–dual learning framework, which employs two coordinated networks: a primal network to optimize the original objective and a dual network to update the Lagrangian multipliers that reduce constraint violation.
 This approach offers two distinct advantages: First, it establishes a direct correspondence between NN components and optimization variables, enhancing interpretability.
 Second, it leverages domain knowledge to guide learning, aligning well with the model-driven design principles.
 However, it also introduces challenges in model training.
 The coordination between the primal and dual networks is often sensitive to hyperparameter choices such as step sizes and update frequencies.
 In addition, iterative updates increase memory consumption and may limit scalability in large-scale scenarios